 Interview Series: Jerome Bland-Sebrien, VP of Product at SERMO

+What separates “good” from “great” Product Managers?
 Since we are in touch with dozens of experienced Product Managers who inspire us to build better products, we thought we’d share the wealth by putting together an interview series.
 Each week we will be sitting down with top people in product and highly motivated product managers currently breaking into the field.
 Each one will be full of insights, tips and background information on how they got the job and what product management means to them.
-Today, we’ll start with Jerome Bland-Sebrien
+Today, we’ll start with Jerome Bland-Sebrien.

 When you’re working hard to break into product management and are on the hunt for the perfect opportunity for growth, it’s important to continue learning everywhere possible.
 Whether you’re a recent graduate, junior PM, or even senior product manager, keeping your mind and your eyes open to becoming better at what you do, is a must.
-And in this industry, we often learn from each other.
+And in this industry, we often learn from each other and work hard to become a great product manager.
 This is what we hope to do through these interview sessions.
 Without further ado:

 Our first interview in the series is with Jerome Bland-Sebrien, Lead Instructor at Product School and VP of Product Management at SERMO, a social network platform for doctors.
 His passion for building products that innovate, providing great customer experiences and driving user engagement has continued to develop his expertise in the field.